oweb36/mws-docs/Characters/Characters.md

 - Violence (Slapback and brutal)
 Cus its funny.

 Birth in MWS is refering to the date they were created/manufactured.
 Its based on when their IRL versions were released to the public.
-This means that birth is manufacturing, so the parents of the cast of MVS is simply their manufacturer.
+This means that birth is manufacturing, so the parents of the cast of MWS is simply their manufacturer.